What Actually Happens During A Stroke?

 In fact, your physical therapist can provide you with support during all stages of your recovery.

-As soon as 24 hours after a stroke, your physical therapist can help stimulate your affected nerves and muscles to maintain circulation, reduce stiffness or contractures, and prevent pressure sores or blood clots.
+As soon as 24 hours after a stroke, your physical therapist can help stimulate your affected nerves and muscles to:

 A physical therapist can also help you get the equipment you need for home if any of these activities are too difficult to safely perform as you work towards independence.